Fender launches new Tom Morello 'Soul Power' Stratocaster guitar

-Fender have teamed up with Tom Morello to release the new ‘Soul Power’ Stratocaster guitar.
+Fender has teamed up with Tom Morello to release the new ‘Soul Power’ Stratocaster guitar.

 The acclaimed guitar manufacturers have launched the instrument as part of their ongoing ‘Artist Signature Series’, which “honours iconic musicians through product progression and storytelling, creating instruments inspired by the unique specifications of the world’s greatest guitarists and bassists”.